ranfysvalle02/blog-drafts/coachgtm.md

 ## How CoachGTM Works

-CoachGTM is powered by MongoDB Atlas Vector Search.
+CoachGTM is powered by MongoDB Atlas.
 The process involves several key technical steps:

 1. **Indexing with MongoDB Atlas Vector Search:** CoachGTM creates highly efficient index vector representations of thousands of documents, including websites, pdfs, and docs.
 They are ingested to the index every 24 hours, ensuring the information is always up to date.

-2. **Scalability and Performance Optimization:** MongoDB Atlas Vector Search is designed to handle large-scale vector data with exceptional efficiency.
+2. **Scalability and Performance Optimization:** MongoDB Atlas is designed to handle large-scale vector data with exceptional efficiency.
 It seamlessly scales search infrastructure as data grows, ensuring optimal performance at all times.

 3. **Hybrid Search Implementation:** CoachGTM uses a hybrid search approach that combines keyword-based searches with vector similarity searches.
 This approach works better than semantic search alone and boosts correct document matching by around 20%.

 4. **Result Fusion and Ranking:** After the hybrid search, CoachGTM employs LLM-powered result fusion techniques to combine and rerank the search results from MongoDB Atlas that are most relevant to the query.

-By harnessing the power of MongoDB Atlas Vector Search, CoachGTM delivers fast and highly relevant context to MongoDB employees, ushering in a new AI wave in revenue operations.
+By harnessing the power of MongoDB Atlas, CoachGTM delivers fast and highly relevant context to MongoDB employees, ushering in a new AI wave in revenue operations.

 ## MongoDB Atlas: The Powerhouse Behind CoachGTM